-As always, All beekeeping is local.
+As always, all beekeeping is local.
 Here’s my offering for the beekeeping calendar for the South Carolina Midlands for the month of August:

 7) Remove colonies from mountains and extract Sourwood honey.

-8) Cotton bloom has already started but you still have time to place colonies on upcoming soybeans.
+8) Cotton bloom has typically already started but you still have time to place colonies on upcoming soybeans.

 The above are general guidelines for the average bee colony in the Midlands of South Carolina.
 We all have hives that may be outperforming the average.
 We also have colonies that underperform the average.
 Use your judgement in making changes suggested here.
 Beekeeping is an art as well as a science.
 Only you know the many, many particulars associated with your physical hives as well as the general health and population of your colonies.